Penalties for Assaulting a Person in Singapore

 While the focus of this article is assault under the criminal law, it should also be noted that assault can amount to a tort (or “civil wrong”).
 For context, you can sue another person in court if they commit a tort against you, whereas a crime is generally prosecuted by the state.

-Under civil law, assault is an act that directly and intentionally causes a plaintiff (the person who commenced the lawsuit) to reasonably apprehend the imminent infliction of harm (“battery”).
+Under civil law, assault is an act that directly and intentionally causes a claimant (the person who commenced the lawsuit, and who may also be known as the “plaintiff”) to reasonably apprehend the imminent infliction of harm (“battery”).
 Unlike in criminal law, words alone can amount to assault in civil law.